-Key informant interviews
+&lt;sup>9 Key informant interviews

 Bee venom and honey production by-products.
 Lebanon has recently witnessed significant effort to introduce innovation in the agricultural sector, through initiatives such as the Berytech led Agrytech program.
-Several of this initiative are directly concerned with the honey sector, some of them with very promising technological breakthrough regarding extraction of bee venom.
-With the expansion of the honey sector, there is scope to ensure diversification of production in linkages with industrial research and development.
+Several of these initiatives are directly concerned with the honey sector, some of which have very promising technological breakthroughs regarding the extraction of bee venom.
+With the expansion of the honey sector, there is scope to ensure the diversification of production in linkages with industrial research and development.
 Honey cooperatives should be aware and linked to innovation incubators and labs.

-4.1.2.
+3.1.2.
 Marketing and market sub-systems

-The Lebanese honey and olive oil market sub-systems are organized in a very similar way, i.e.; i) interpersonal direct sales of what is view by consumers has high quality traditional honey / olive oil, ii) retails market dominated by cheaper and lower quality imports and blended honey / olive oil, iii) expansion of local high quality honey /olive oil markets, iv) opportunities for export (although these opportunities seem to be significantly higher in the honey subsector).
+The Lebanese honey market sub-system is organized as follows: i) interpersonal direct sales of what is view by consumers has high quality traditional honey, ii) retails market dominated by cheaper and lower quality imports and blended honey, iii) expansion of local high quality honey markets, iv) high opportunities for export.